 With summer just around the corner, you may be thinking about getting a part-time job.
 While some teens may consider working retail or food service to make money, consider applying to become a lifeguard.
 Lifeguarding is a rewarding summer job with flexible hours.
 This gives you the freedom to enjoy your summer vacation with friends when you don’t work and get paid to be by the pool all day when you do!
 Here are some of the best benefits of becoming a lifeguard.

 As a lifeguard, you’re never alone.
 Lifeguards work together all the time.
 They are usually posted at different stations and rotating often to ensure every zone of the pool is covered.
 You’ll learn to work together with every member of the lifeguarding team and help each other out in everything from everyday routines to life-threatening emergencies.
 Through all this teamwork and camaraderie, you could make some of your closest friends over the summer!

 Stay in Shape

 Don’t spend your summer sitting on the couch all day!
 In the hot Texas summers, the best place to be is by the pool.
-When you become a lifeguard, you’re signing up for a day of activity and movement, rather than standing around in a retail store.
+When you become a lifeguard, you’re signing up for a day of activity and movement, rather than standing around.
 While you may only see lifeguards sitting at their station and watching the pool, they have to participate in daily drills and exercises to maintain their skills and endurance.
 In addition, most lifeguarding positions offer facility access so you can use the pools or fitness equipment during your time off.
 Being a lifeguard means you get to kill two birds with one stone; make money at a job while staying in shape!

 Make a Difference